lasircc/las_1_knowledge_base/docs/biobank.rst

 This section is still under construction.
 The code is in the trunk at ``catissue/tissue/fingerPrinting.py``.

-In this file is coded the function *"NotAvailable"* that is already in production and allows to associate a list of aliqouts to a certain WG.
+In this file is coded the function *"NotAvailable"* that is already in production and allows to associate a list of aliquots to a certain WG.
 Therefore, if you want to lock some samples you have to firstly assign them to the QCInspector_WG so that the users cannot see them anymore.

 To reverse this operation (so, to unlock) you have to re-assign to the WG they originally belong to.
 To do so, insert a file with a list of GenealogyIDs (or initial part of them).
 Next to each code the user must write *True* or *False*.

-	- In case of **True**, the functions retieves all the bioentities (aliquots, mices, cell lines) starting with that GenealogyID.
+	- In case of **True**, the functions retrieves all the bioentities (aliquots, mice, cell lines) starting with that GenealogyID.
 Then in the graph, starting from that nodes it traverses all the tree till the leaves and changes the WG to all.

 	- In case of **False** the procedure affects only the nodes that actually begins with that GenealogyID.